Writing a Negative Review and Dealing with the Fallout

 5. Use such terms such as; in my opinion, I could not, for me, etc. All of these keywords help convey that this is your opinion of the book.

 6. Take time to reread your post before it goes live.
 Be sure it conveys the opinions and tone you want to deliver.
 Often I need to just write what I feel, and when looking at it again I am able to see a better way to say it.

 It’s time to notify the author/publisher your review has posted (ARC review or promised review)

-Usually my standard procedure is to notify author/publisher that the review has gone live.
-I then provide them with direct link and advise them of what additional social and public sites I have posted review/link.
-I close with a thank you and looking forward to working with you again..yada, yada.
+Usually, my standard procedure is to notify author/publisher that the review has gone live.
+I then provide them with a direct link and advise them of what additional social and public sites I have posted review/link.
+I close with a thank you and looking forward to working with you again..yadda, yadda.

-When sending negative review to publisher I use the same format as above, but when dealing with an author I generally state the following:
+When sending a negative review to the publisher I use the same format as above, but when dealing with an author I generally state the following: